jxxcarlson/note/README.md

 # NOTE

-_Note_ is a Racket note-taking command-line tool.
+Note is a command-line tool for taking notes.
+It is written in Racket.

 ## Adding a note